 - Third party testing by Labdoor reveals high ranks for purity and nutritional value on Labdoor.

 - These citra max capsules include chromium, ginseng, and iodine, designed to support a healthy metabolic rate and manage glucose levels.

 - Very competitively priced capsules, at less than a quarter per serving.

 - Some folks may not appreciate the addition of ginseng in this product.

 NOWFoods Citra Max capsules include iodine, ginseng, and chromium in addition to HCA.
-This blend is designed to serve as an effective glucose management system.

 Although the research on garcinia cambogia’s effectiveness as a weight loss supplement is far from conclusive, some evidence suggests it may play a role in suppressing appetites and cutting levels of fat in blood (7).
 This supplement’s popularity has spiked in recent years, with more and more manufacturers introducing their own version of garcinia cambogia to the market.
 With so many options out there, it’s important to know what features to look for.